All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 • Use an archive service (Wayback Machine) to find an archived version of the needed page.

 • Some search engines keep cached copies of pages.
-Use the "Cached" function in the search results.
+Use the "Cached" feature in the search results.

 Contact the site administrator or search for alternative sources

 • If you know who administers the site (try to find contact information on the site or in the archived or cached version of the site), contact the administrator to request the current address of the page.
-This could be an email, phone, social media, etc.
+This could be an email, phone number, social media, etc.

 • If the page is unavailable, try to find information on other resources that may contain similar content.

-Wikipedia, as one of the largest online resources, uses several methods to combat invalid or broken links:
+Wikipedia, as one of the largest online resources, employs several methods to combat invalid or broken links:

 Приклад маркування неактивного посилання (додається лінк на архівовану версію)